Nicobar megapode: Description

-Megapodes are so named for their large feet and like others in the group, this species is fowl like with dark brown plumage, a short tail and large feet and claws.
-The tarsus is bare with the hind toe situated on the same level as the front toes unlike those of other Galliform birds, enabling them to grasp objects better than other game birds.
-The tarsus has broad flat strip like scales on the front.
+Megapodes are so named for their large feet, and like others in the group this species is fowl-like with dark brown plumage, a short tail and large feet and claws.
+The tarsus is bare with the hind toe situated on the same level as the front toes, unlike those of other Galliform birds, enabling them to grasp objects better than other game birds.
+The tarsus has broad flat strip-like scales on the front.
 The tail is short with twelve feathers.
 The head is more grey with a rufous crest and bare reddish facial skin.
 The males and females are very similar but the male is dark brown overall while the female has more grey on the underparts.
-Young birds have a fully feathered face and hatchlings are small quail-like with rufous barring on the wings and back.
+Young birds have a fully feathered face, and hatchlings are small and quail-like with rufous barring on the wings and back.
 The nominate subspecies is paler than abbotti from the islands south of the Sombrero Channel.

 Taxonomy and systematics

 This species was collected by Reverend Jean Pierre Barbe and described by Edward Blyth in 1846.
-Some workers have considered the species to be subspecies of the dusky megapode (Megapodius freycinet).
-The exact island from which the original type specimen came was not known and a later specimen from Trinkat Island, described as Megapodius trinkutensis is now considered to be indistinguishable from the nominate subspecies.
-In 1901, W L Abbott collected specimens from Little Nicobar which were described in 1919 by H C Oberholser as a new subspecies abbotti, distinguished by its darker brown plumage.
+Some workers have considered it a subspecies of the dusky megapode (Megapodius freycinet).
+The exact island from which the original type specimen came was not known, and a later specimen from Trinket Island, described as Megapodius trinkutensis, is now considered indistinguishable from the nominate subspecies.
+In 1901, W. L. Abbott collected specimens from Little Nicobar which were described in 1919 by H. C. Oberholser as a new subspecies abbotti, distinguished by its darker brown plumage.

-Distribution and status
+Distribution

 The species is found only in the Nicobar Islands.
-This range is so well separated from the main megapode distribution (especially of the genus Megapodius) that in 1911, it was suggested, on the basis that many megapodes were domesticated and transported by native islanders, that it may have been introduced into the Nicobar Islands.
-There have been suggestions that the species may have formerly occurred in the Andaman Islands as there are some late 19th century reports of the species on Great Coco and Table Island.
-The nominate subspecies is found on the islands north of the Sombrero Channel while abbotti is found south of it.
-It has been found on the islands of Tillangchong, Bompuka, Teressa, Camorta, Trinket, Nancowry, Katchal, Meroe, Trak, Treis, Menchal, Little Nicobar, Kondul, Great Nicobar and Megapode Island.
-The species may have occurred on Car Nicobar in the early 1900s.
-A survey after the 2004 tsunami, however, indicated that the species had been extirpated on the islands of Trax and Megapode.
-The eggs as well as adults are sought after by natives for food and birds may have been transported across islands.
-The 19th century ornithologist Allan Octavian Hume considered the taste of the meat as being between that of a "fat Norfolk turkey and a fat Norfolk pheasant".
+Its range is so well separated from the main megapode distribution (especially of the genus Megapodius) that in 1911 it was suggested, on the basis that many megapodes were domesticated and transported by native islanders, that the species may have been introduced to the Nicobars.
+Late 19th-century reports of the species from Great Coco and Table Island in the Andaman Islands have been suggested, but lack corroborating evidence.

+The nominate subspecies occurs on the islands north of the Sombrero Channel – Tillangchong, Bompuka (Bompoka), Teressa, Camorta, Trinket, Nancowry and Katchal – while abbotti occurs to the south, on Meroe, Trak, Treis, Menchal, Little Nicobar, Kondul, Great Nicobar and Megapode Island.
+There was an apparent sighting of a pair on Cubra Island in May 2009 and records from Pilo Milo in May 2011, an island where the species was thought to have been extirpated.
+The total extent of occurrence is estimated at about 8,700 km².

+The eggs as well as adults are sought after by indigenous islanders for food, and birds may historically have been transported across islands.
+The 19th-century ornithologist Allan Octavian Hume considered the taste of the meat as being between that of a "fat Norfolk turkey and a fat Norfolk pheasant".